 - Loans and overdrafts – personal loans are available for things such as home improvement, vehicle purchase, and debt consolidation.
 Most banks also offer short-term and long-term overdrafts.

-- Mortgages – many banks offer mortgage loans including first-time buyer and buy-to-let mortgages to customers who meet their criteria.
+- Mortgages – many banks offer mortgage loans in the UK, including first-time buyer and buy-to-let mortgages to customers who meet their criteria.

-- Savings and investments – investment options can include placing your money in funds, bonds, shares, or pension plans.
+- Savings and investments – investment options can include placing your money in funds, bonds, shares, or UK pension plans.

 - Insurance – many banks offer insurance policies in the UK in areas such as home insurance, life insurance, travel insurance, and car insurance.

 - Digital and online banking – internet banking is available through most banks to customers who want a more convenient way of keeping track of their finances.

 - Mobile banking – the main banks in the UK now offer mobile banking apps so that customers can access accounts and make payments from their mobile phones and tablets.

-- Business banking – there is a range of banking solutions for those starting up a business or becoming a freelancer in the UK, such as loans, insurance, and business banking advice.
+- Business banking – there is a range of banking solutions for those starting up a UK business or becoming a freelancer, such as loans, insurance, and business banking advice.

 - Expat services – many banking providers have products, services, and account options for international residents and non-residents.